ickhov/queues-and-threads/REPORT.md

 ```c
 int queue_iterate(queue_t queue, queue_func_t func, void *arg, void **data)
 ```
-In this function, before we perform any operation, we check to make sure the *queue* and *func* pointer are not NULL.
-If either one of these conditions is false, then we return -1 immediately.
-If both are true, we loop through the queue and call the function on each element in the queue.
+In this function, before we perform any operation, we check to make sure *queue* and *func* pointer are not NULL.
+If either one of these conditions is false, then we return -1.
+Else, we loop through the queue and call the function on each element in the queue.
 Since *func* can return a value, we check in an if-statement if it returns 1.
 If it does and *data* is not NULL, we dereference *data*, set it equal to the current element